Nestle USA to remove artificial flavors, cut salt in some foods

 The move will include more than 250 products sold under the Digiorno, Tombstone, California Pizza Kitchen, Jack‘s, Hot Pocket and Lean Pockets brands.

-The company, a unit of Switzerland’s Nestle SA NESN.VX, said it would also provide tips on healthy eating on the packaging on these products.
+The company, a unit of Switzerland’s Nestle SA, said it would also provide tips on healthy eating on the packaging on these products.

 Restaurant chains and food companies are under pressure to offer less-processed products amid growing concerns that artificial colors and flavors could cause health problems.

-Taco Bell and Pizza Hut, owned by Yum Brands Inc (YUM.N), said in May they would remove artificial colors and flavors from their food.
+Taco Bell and Pizza Hut, owned by Yum Brands Inc, said in May they would remove artificial colors and flavors from their food.
+(Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Ted Kerr)